ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

    For iPhone users, consider using third-party streaming tools like Larix, OBS Camera, or RTMP Live.
 Android users can utilize the Q-NEX APP, which already includes an integrated streaming module.

-3. **Preview and Distribute Stream**: In the web-console, preview the incoming video feed in the created room.
-Select the target NDP/NMP devices to distribute the stream and click "START" button.
+3. **Preview and Distribute Stream**: In the web console, preview the incoming video feed in the created room.
+Select the target NDP/NMP devices to distribute the stream and click the "START" button.
 Once deployed, these devices will decode the stream and display it on their connected screens.

    <img src="./img/Livestreaming-3.png" style="zoom: 33%;" />

 # 5. Expanded Control and Connectivity

-This section covers addtional components and functionalities that expand the control and connectivity capabilities of the NMP, including:
+This section covers additional components and functionalities that expand the control and connectivity capabilities of the NMP, including:

-- **Control Box(CBX):** Exploring the features and setup of the Control Box, which extend NMP wireless control ability.
+- **Control Box(CBX):** Exploring the features and setup of the Control Box, which extends NMP wireless control ability.
 - **Media Box:** Understanding the Media Box, a component that enhances multimedia capabilities and connectivity options.
 - **Divisible Room Integration:** Exploring how the NMP can be integrated into a divisible room setup for enhanced flexibility and functionality.